varchar-io/nebula/README.md

 - ./folly/folly/build/bootstrap-osx-homebrew.sh
 - (may need sudo to grant permission)
 - "brew install folly" should just work for MacOS
+- If you don't have brew on your mac, install it from here https://brew.sh/

 ### Use clang-format